filtitov2001/RGBColor/README.md

 # RGBColor

 This application created for training with Stacks View and protocols.<br/>
-App show screen with setting Color by RGB and pass it to main screen. 🌈
+App show screen with setting Color by RGB scale and pass it to main screen. 🌈

 <div align="center">